Jason Clarke biography

-He has a number of films in the works, including Zero Dark Thirty (2012) with Chris Pratt and The Help's Jessica Chastain, The Great Gatsby (2013) with Leonardo DiCaprio and Isla Fisher, and White House Down (2013) with co-stars Channing Tatum, Maggie Gyllenhaal, Jamie Foxx and James Woods.
+He continues to work steadily, with roles in Zero Dark Thirty (2012) alongsid3e Chris Pratt and Jessica Chastain, The Great Gatsby (2013) with Leonardo DiCaprio and Isla Fisher, Terminator Genisys (2015) with Arnold Schwarzenegger and Emilia Clarke, and Winchester (2018) alongside Helen Mirren.

 In the biopic Chappaquiddick (2018), he played the starring role of Ted Kennedy, in the haunting story of how the American senator left a woman to drown following a car accident.